Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Proof

-In this section, we provide a conservative variance estimator and confidence intervals for the proposed estimators.
+In this section, we provide a theoretical argument for the conservative variance estimator and confidence intervals for the proposed estimators, from which we can derive Corollary \ref{cor:ci} directly.

 \begin{theorem}[Conservative variance estimator and confidence intervals] Assume Assumptions \ref{ass:bounded}--\ref{ass:dependence}.
 Assume the nondegeneracy of asymptotic variance.
-Then the variance estimators under a single level $(a,s,h)$ for both Horvitz-Thompson and Hajek estimators are consistent:
+Then the variance estimators under a single level $(a,s,h)$ for both Horvitz--Thompson and Hajek estimators are consistent:

 Moreover, for any linear combination of the single-level estimators under weight $w$, define a variance estimator

 Then we have that the variance estimator is conservative:

 where